 In aristocratic circles, a Duchess is only outranked by members of the royal family.
 This means that in terms of protocol, privilege and the nuances of the noble hierarchies, the rank of Duchess is the highest position a non-royal woman can hold.

 On occasion, royal family members are also given the title of Duchess, especially when they are connected to the monarch through marriage.
-For example, Kate Middleton is The Duchess of Cambridge – she is not a princess, even though she is married to Prince William.
-(However, this is a relatively recent convention, as previous generations of women marrying into the British royal family were given the title of Princess, albeit after their name, e.g. Diana, Princess of Wales.)
+For example, Kate Middleton’s royal title was Her Royal Highness The Duchess of Cambridge when she married Prince William and she didn’t immediately become a Princess.
+This is a relatively recent convention, as previous generations of women marrying into the British royal family were given the title of Princess, albeit after their name, e.g. Diana, Princess of Wales.

 A Marchioness is second in rank to a Duchess, but higher ranking than the other nobility titles for females.
 Similarly to a Duchess, A Marchioness may receive her title through marriage, i.e. by marrying a Marquess.
 However, she might also be granted the position and title by a monarch.